Skip to content

 Run varitykit doctor to diagnose.
 Credentials are auto-provided — if they fail, check your network connection.

-Advanced: Using Your Own Credentials
+Advanced: Using Your Own Auth Credentials

 Varity manages these credentials automatically.
 Only use this if you need custom configuration.

-Override managed credentials by setting these variables:
+Override the managed authentication credential by setting this variable:

 .env.local